Anorgasmia: Treatment

 Just as with erectile dysfunction in men, lack of sexual function in women may be treated with hormonal patches or tablets to correct hormonal imbalances, clitoral vacuum pump devices and medication to improve blood flow, sexual sensation and arousal.

 Many practitioners today treat both men and women who have SSRI-induced anorgasmia with sildenafil, more commonly known as Viagra.
 While this approach is known to work well in men with sexual dysfunction, it is only recently that the effectiveness of sildenafil in women with sexual dysfunction is coming to light.
 A 1999 study by H. G. Nurnberg et al. showed a complete or very significant reversal of their sexual dysfunction upon taking sildenafil one hour prior to sexual activity.
 In this study, eight out of the nine women required 50 mg of sildenafil while the 9th woman required 100 mg of sildenafil.

 Another option for women who have SSRI-induced anorgasmia is the use of vardenafil.
 Vardenafil is a type 5 phosphodiesterase (PDE5) inhibitor that facilitates muscle relaxation and improves penile erection in men.
 However, there is controversy about the efficiency of the drug used in the reversal of female sexual dysfunction.
 Vardenafil is similar to sildenafil, but vardenafil is less expensive and may be covered under some insurance plans.
 A study by A.K.
 Ashton M.D. has shown that in the case of one particular woman, the effects of vardenafil as opposed to sildenafil have not only been comparable in the effectiveness, but that vardenafil is cheaper and reversal of sexual dysfunction requires a smaller dose.
 So far, vardenafil has been approved by the Food and Drug administration only for use in men.

 The NIH states that yohimbine hydrochloride has been shown in human studies to be possibly effective in the treatment of male impotence resulting from erectile dysfunction or SSRI usage (e.g., anorgasmia).
 Published reports have shown it to be effective in the treatment of orgasmic dysfunction in men.

 Cabergoline, an agonist of dopamine D_{2} receptors which inhibits prolactin production, was found in a small study to fully restore orgasm in one third of anorgasmic subjects, and partially restore orgasm in another third.
 Limited data has shown that the drug amantadine may help to relieve SSRI-induced sexual dysfunction.
 Cyproheptadine, buspirone, stimulants such as amphetamines (including the antidepressant bupropion), nefazodone and yohimbine have been used to treat SSRI-induced anorgasmia.
-Reducing the SSRI dosage may also resolve anorgasmia problems.
+Reducing the SSRI dosage may also resolve anorgasmia problems but not always.
+There are cases in which sexual dysfunction persist even after treatment discontinuation; this condition is called post-SSRI sexual dysfunction (PSSD).